Have you checked your credit score lately?

-While we wait for these changes to take effect, from 1st July.
 A new policy on information sharing between banks and credit providers became mandatory.
-Which may have implications when you wish to borrow money in the future.
+This now has implications when you wish to borrow money in the future.

 Known as Comprehensive Credit Reporting (CCR), lenders are now required to share their customers’ full credit history with each other.
 This will include both positive and negative data about your financial past.